seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 * my email: [analysis@exploreyourdata.com](mailto:analysis@exploreyourdata.com) 📧
 * or on Twitter: [@seinecle](https://twitter.com/seinecle) 📱
 * you can also read [the other articles of this blog](https://nocodefunctions.com/blog) 👓, where I write about the process of developing the app.

+For anything Gephi, a great place to find me would also be the [Gephi Facebook group](https://facebook.com/groups/gephi): it would be a public conversation on the group's feed, but it is actually an effective way to test and share ideas with the Gephi community.